J-1 Visa Quality Control Technician Jobs

 Clarify the two-year home residency rule before accepting an offer

-Certain J-1 Trainee participants are subject to a two-year home-country residency requirement before switching to H-1B or permanent resident status.
+Certain J-1 Trainee participants are subject to a two-year home-country residency requirement before switching to H-1B visa or permanent resident status.
 Ask your designated sponsor whether your program and funding source trigger this condition before signing any training agreement.

 Quality Control Technician J-1 Visa: Frequently Asked Questions